lexsca/rollback/README.md

 * `onSuccess` Boolean when `True` will roll back if an error is _not_ raised

 Both modes can be set to `True` to always rollback.
 A rollback can also be triggered manually by calling `doRollback`.

 Errors can be supressed by setting `raiseError` to `False`.
-Note that errors from rollback steps will not be surpressed.
-This ensures at a minimum that the calls within the context manager _or_ the rollback steps succeeded.
+Note that errors from rollback steps will not be surpressed, regardless of the `raiseError` setting.

 If a rollback is triggered, each step is called in a last in, first out order (LIFO).
 That is, the most recently added step is called first,